 State Sex Education Policies and Requirements at a Glance

-- South Carolina schools are required to teach sex education.
+South Carolina schools are required to teach reproductive health education.

 - Curriculum must stress abstinence.